 Thu, 03 Jul 2014 11:50:11 PDT

-There’s a memorable scene in the 2004 documentary Super Size Me in which filmmaker Morgan Spurlock sits down with first graders in Worcester, Mass., and holds up a series of cards featuring the faces of historical figures, such as George Washington, Jesus, and then-president George W. Bush—as well as fast-food icons Wendy and Ronald McDonald.
+There’s a memorable scene in the 2004 documentary Super Size Me where filmmaker Morgan Spurlock sits down with first graders in Worcester, Mass., and holds up a series of cards featuring the faces of historical figures like George Washington, Jesus, and then-president George W. Bush—as well as fast food icons Wendy and Ronald McDonald.
 Not surprisingly, the kids are a bit fuzzy on recognizing Jesus and the presidents.
-But they have a slightly elevated recognition of Wendy’s red pigtails and absolutely light up when they see Ronald McDonald.
+But they have a slightly elevated recognition of Wendy’s red pigtails, and absolutely light up when they see Ronald McDonald.
 One boy throws his hands up and exclaims, “I love their pancakes!”

-Research shows that, like that boy, children as young as three not only recognize popular food brands but often have knowledge and preferences about the products—preferring Coke to Pepsi or McDonald’s to Burger King.
+Like that boy, research shows that children as young as 3 not only recognize popular food brands, but often have knowledge and preferences about the products—preferring Coke to Pepsi or McDonald’s to Burger King, for instance.

 It gets worse.
-A soon-to-be-published paper by researchers from the University of Oregon, Michigan State University, and Ann Arbor Public Schools Preschool and Family Center reports that children who exhibit higher levels of brand awareness are more likely to be overweight or obese.
-Dr. T. Bettina Cornwell, a lead author on the paper and a marketing professor at the University of Oregon, says that kids who are overweight are likely to be overweight as adults, so their “first language of food” should be developed by parents leading in healthy practices—not by junk-food marketers.
+A soon-to-be-published paper written by researchers from the University of Oregon, Michigan State University, and Ann Arbor Public Schools Preschool and Family Center, reports that children who exhibit higher levels of brand awareness are more likely to be overweight or obese.
+Dr. T. Bettina Cornwell, a lead author on the studies and marketing professor at the University of Oregon says that kids who are overweight are likely to be overweight as adults, so their “first language of food” should be developed by parents leading in healthy practices—not by junk food marketers.

-“What kind of consumption patterns are we developing for a child?” she asks.
+“What kind of a consumption patterns are we developing for a child?” she asks.
 “If a ‘first language’ is fruit and vegetables, that first language is what they come to expect, like, and ask for.
-If it is processed food—sugar, salt, and fat—that will be what they are expecting.”
+If it is processed food—sugar, salt and fat—that will be what they are expecting.”

-For the paper's studies, researchers showed boys and girls (69 kids in Study 1 and 75 in Study 2) ages three to five pictures of items that originated from specific fast-food restaurants, as well as brand-name breakfast cereals, candy, chips, and carbonated soft drinks, to test their brand awareness.
-A 2011 study by the same authors found that children who had high brand knowledge tended to prefer foods high in sugar, salt, and fat.
-So for the new research, Cornwell and her colleagues recorded the body mass index of the children studied.
+For the studies, researchers showed boys and girls aged 3-5 (69 kids in Study 1, 75 in Study 2) pictures of items that originated from specific fast-food restaurants, as well as brand-name breakfast cereals, candy, chips, and carbonated soft drinks in order to test their brand awareness.
+A 2009 study by the same authors found that children who had high brand knowledge tended to prefer foods high in sugar, salt, and fat.
+So for the new research, Cornwell and her colleagues recorded the body mass index of the children they studied.

-“The results varied, which is a good thing,” says Anna McAlister, a professor of advertising and public relations at Michigan State University and coauthor of the paper, which will be published in the journal Appetite.
-“Some kids knew very little about the brands, while others knew them exceptionally well.”
+“The results varied, which is a good thing,” said Anna McAlister, a professor of advertising and public relations at Michigan State University and co-author of the paper, which will be published in the journal Appetite.
+“Some kids knew very little about the brands while others knew them exceptionally well.”

-However, both studies found that the kids who knew more about the brands were more likely to have a higher BMI, an indicator of being overweight.
-Only one study showed that group exercise slightly offset the negative effects of higher junk-food-brand knowledge, indicating that physical activity may not be a cure-all for addressing obesity later in childhood.
-While the most recent Centers for Disease Control and Prevention data appear to show a decrease in obesity among two- to five-year-olds, the CDC reports that the obesity rate for children ages two to 19 has remained between 18 and 20 percent for more than a decade.
+Both studies found, however, that the kids who knew more about the brands were more likely to have a higher BMI, which is an indicator of being overweight.
+Only one study, however, showed that group exercise slightly offset the negative effects of higher junk food brand knowledge, indicating that physical activity may not be a cure-all for addressing obesity later in childhood.
+While the most recent Centers for Disease Control data appear to show a decrease in obesity among 2-5-year-olds, the CDC reports that the obesity rate for children ages 2-19 has remained between 18-20 percent for more than a decade.
 According to the CDC, more than a third of children and adolescents are overweight or obese.

-Food companies follow many popular consumer trends, such as gluten-free or organic products, says Cornwell, but there needs to be a new trend that focuses on our most vulnerable.
-This will affect our public policy and also how we parent our children.
+Cornwell, who teaches marketing, says these trends are especially troubling given that previous research shows that children who are overweight are likely to be overweight as adults.
+Food companies follow many popular consumer trends like gluten-free or organic, she says, but there needs to be a new trend that focuses on our most vulnerable.
+This will affect our public policy, but also how we parent our children.